-- Articulate and demonstrate their personal employment related knowledge, skills and abilities. - · Evaluate the impact of various economic systems and policies. - Summarize, record, analyze, interpret and communicate accounting and financial information for decision-making. - · Devise, implement and evaluate managerial decisions, actions and outcomes. - Apply technology to aid in communications and decision-making. - Present research, data, analysis and conclusions through written and oral means. - Describe the changing landscape of the global market and its impact on the United States. - Summarize the impact of social, ethical, legal and diversity issues within contemporary business. - Develop business, financial and marketing plans for established and emerging businesses.
+- Articulate and demonstrate their personal employment-related knowledge, skills and abilities. - Evaluate the impact of various economic systems and policies. - Summarize, record, analyze, interpret and communicate accounting and financial information for decision-making. - · Devise, implement and evaluate managerial decisions, actions and outcomes. - Apply technology to aid in communications and decision-making. - Present research, data, analysis and conclusions through written and oral means. - Describe the changing landscape of the global market and its impact on the United States. - Summarize the impact of social, ethical, legal and diversity issues within contemporary business. - Develop business, financial and marketing plans for established and emerging businesses.

 SUGGESTED COURSE SEQUENCE

 FIRST SEMESTER Completed THIRD SEMESTER Completed

 ENG 101 3 🗆 ACC 201 3 🗆

 ECON 102 3 🗆 ECON 261 3 🗆

 MATH 176 3 🗆 General Elective 3 🗆

 Fine Arts Requirement 3 🗆 Humanities Course 3 🗆

 General Elective 3 🗆 Science Course 3 🗆

 SECOND SEMESTER Completed FOURTH SEMESTER Completed

 ENG 102 3 🗆 ACC 202 3 🗆

+ECONI 100

 ECON 103 3 🗆 ECON 262 3 🗆

-IS 101 3 🗆 General Elective 6 □
+IS 101 3 🗆 3 🗆 ECON 262 General Elective 3 🗆 6 🗆

-Science Course 3 🗆 MKT 210 3 🗆

-U.S./Nev.
-Constitution 3 □
+9 1 5

 Courses designated as non-transferable to Nevada System of Higher Education Universities and courses numbered below 100 (such as ENG 98) are not applicable toward an Associate of Business degree.
+27 UNITS

-Accounting: 201, 202 Economics: 102, 103, 261, 262 Information Systems: 101 Marketing: 210 Mathematics: 176

-NOTE: If student does not meet the prerequisite for MATH 176, MATH 126 may be used as a degree elective and should be taken in the first semester.
+Accounting: 201, 202 Economics: 102, 103, 261, 262 Information Systems: 101 Marketing: 210 Mathematics: 176 NOTE: If a student does not meet the prerequisite for MATH 176, MATH 126 may be used as a degree elective and should be taken in the first semester.